Classical Simulations of Low Magic Quantum Dynamics: Measurement-induced phase transitions

 For $L \rightarrow \infty$, $\mathcal{M}/\mathrm{log(L)} \rightarrow b$, so we expect a crossing at $b$ in the thermodynamic limit.

 In Fig.~\ref{fig:magic_transition_plot}(a), we identify four distinct phases in the magic and entanglement.
-The phases are area-law magic, volume-law entanglement (Phase I), area-law magic, area-law entanglement (Phase II), power-law magic, volume-law entanglement (Phase II), and area-law entanglement, power-law magic (Phase IV).
+The phases are area-law magic, volume-law entanglement (Phase I), area-law magic, area-law entanglement (Phase II), power-law magic, volume-law entanglement (Phase III), and area-law entanglement, power-law magic (Phase IV).
 In this model, the entanglement and purification transitions coincide.
 The exact exponent $\beta$ of the scaling plays a crucial role.
-We show in Fig.~\ref{fig:magic_transition_plot}(a) and (b) that, for sufficiently small $\beta$, the magic will scale trivially as (sub)-extensive for all values of $p_{m,Z}.$ Conversely, for sufficiently large $\beta$, the magic will scale as area law.
-For intermediate values of $\beta$ and for a fixed measurement rate, the magic will go from area to power-law scaling with increasing $\eta.$
+Consider parameters $p_m$ and $\eta$ in regions III or IV.
+For some finite $\beta$, these points lie in the volume-law magic phase, while for $\beta = \infty$, no magic is present.
+We show numerically in Fig.~\ref{fig:magic_transition_plot}(a), that for sufficiently low $p_m$, $\beta_c > 1$ and decreases to $\beta_c=1$ for increasing $p_{m}$.
+This suggests that the $\beta = \infty$ ``zero-magic'' fixed point is stable.
+Conversely, for $p_m$ and $\eta$ in regions I or II, the system is in the area-law magic phase for some finite $\beta$, and is in the volume-law magic phase at $\beta = 0$.
+For sufficiently high $p_m$ and low $\eta$, it is likely that a critical point $\beta_c < 1$ exists.

+We leave to future work as to whether, as $p_m \to 0$ and $\eta \to \infty$, the critical value $\beta_c$ also diverges.
+In other words, whether the $\beta = \infty$ ``zero-magic'' fixed point is unstable, implying that the system resides in the magic phase for any positive $\beta$.
+Similarly, it remains an open question whether, for sufficiently large $p_m$ and small $\eta$, $\beta$ tends to zero, placing the system in the area-law magic phase for any finite $\eta$.